pengxingang/Pocket2Mol/README.md

 ## Sampling

+**NOTE: It is highly recommended to add `taskset -c` to use only one cpu when sampling (e.g. `taskset -c 0 python sample_xxx.py` to use CPU 0), which is much faster.
+The reason is not clear yet.**

 ### Sampling for pockets in the testset

 To sample molecules for the i-th pocket in the testset, please first download the trained models following [`README.md`](./ckpt/README.md) in the `ckpt` folder.